twilio-labs/serverless-toolkit/packages/serverless-twilio-runtime/Readme.md

   # Environment variables passed to your functions
   # available in the Twilio runtim via `process.env`
   environmentVars:
-    MY_MESSAGE: 'THIS IS cool stuff'
+    MY_MESSAGE: 'This is cool stuff'

-# Twilio runtime has to be added a plugin
+# Twilio runtime has to be added as a plugin
 plugins:
-  - twilio-runtime
+  - '@twilio-labs/serverless-twilio-runtime'

 functions:
   # Function name